 If you stream to viewers on a site such as Twitch or YouTube, you can show your viewers where you’re looking on the screen with the use of an eye tracker.
-Eye tracking also has a variety of other uses, such as using a Vtuber avatar, selecting a window with your gaze, participating in the viral eye tracking challenge, and much more.
-Normally you’d buy a Tobii product to get the job done, but if you use Streamlabs OBS or any other streaming tool that offers the same functionality, you can make use of the Eyeware Beam app.
+Eye tracker software also has various other benefits, such as using a Vtuber avatar, selecting a window with your gaze, participating in the viral eye tracking challenge, and much more.
+Usually, you’d buy a Tobii eye tracker to get the job done, but if you use Streamlabs OBS or any other live stream broadcast tool that offers the same functionality, you can make use of the Eyeware Beam app.

-In addition to the head tracker previously mentioned, it also comes with an eye tracker that integrates with the streaming/recording software like Streamlabs OBS or Crossclip.
-If this is the route you choose we have already covered the best tools in 2021 for beginner and pro streamers.
-If you have other idea and can envision other ways to benefit your rig, Eyeware Beam has provided early access to its API.
-Build your own head and eye tracking enabled software tools instead.
+In addition to the head tracker app previously mentioned also comes with an eye tracker that integrates with the streaming/recording software like Streamlabs OBS or Crossclip.
+If this is the route you choose, we have already covered the best tools in 2021 for beginner and pro streamers.
+If you have other ideas and can envision different ways to benefit your rig, Eyeware Beam has provided early access to its API.
+Build your head, and eye tracking enabled PC software tools instead.

 If you’re getting into sim racing and find someone willing to sell one, you might find it a good idea to purchase a ready-built sim racing rig.
 We suggest you find a rig made by Simetik or from FSIM if possible.
 A pre-built sum comes with all the parts you need and is more or less ready to use when you buy it.
 From there, you can get used to working with a sim racing rig, make changes to the setup, and learn what sort of build works best for you.

 Understanding the technical details of a sim racing cockpit setup and how it works as a whole is easier than buying your sim racing gear and mods individually.
 As for price, you can expect sim racing cockpits to range from about $450 to the higher hundreds, with some sim rigs costing over a thousand dollars.